XxxuLimei/openpcdet-ros_try/README.md

 Have not found the proper solution...
 To be continued...
 Another solution: `source activate base(this is my env name)`, enter conda environment, then make.
+0312：
+Solution find!
+Some path code has been modified.
+BTW, when run rosbag, notice if there is "RUNNING".
+If not, press space to turn state as running so that the RViz can show the outcome.